 TANNIC ACID PRECIPITATION:

-This type of precipitation will be seen as a dark, dusty deposit on the bottom of the empty wine bottle.
+This type of precipitation will be seen as a dark, dusty deposit at the bottom of the wine bottle.
 You will find this type of precipitation almost exclusively in heavier red grape wines, such as Pinot Noir, and also in darker berry wines - elderberry being the primary candidate.

 Unlike tartaric precipitation, tannic precipitation is more likely to occur when the wine is stored at a warmer temperature.
 But, it may also occur very slowly at cooler temperatures in wines that are extremely heavy in tannin.

 The dark deposit that is created by this type of precipitation is not the tannic acid itself, but rather tannic acid that has bonded with various types of proteins in the wine - usually color pigmentation.

 Before getting all bent out of shape thinking your wine is going to "flake-out", there are a couple of simple tests that you can perform on a given wine to determine if it is unstable and has the potential for precipitation.

 -The first test is the "cold stable test".
 Take a small portion of the wine, say about 1 cup, and freeze it.
 After it has frozen solid, then allow it to thaw.
 If you see an abundance of creamy looking flakes, then your wine is not cold stable.